 There are a few different best practices one can deploy when trying to find embedded leases in contracts.
 Some of these are:

-- Looking closely at all agreements and ensuring that technical concepts in contracts are fully understood
+- Look closely at all agreements and ensuring that technical concepts in contracts are fully understood

-- Assessing the organization for the types of activities where embedded leases are more likely to exist
+- Assess the organization for the types of activities where embedded leases are more likely to exist

-- Reviewing general-ledger expense activity to identify expenses that require analysis
+- Review general-ledger expense activity to identify expenses that require analysis

-- Performing a physical inspection of different locations where the organization operates to identify assets that might not appear on a leased asset registry
+- Perform a physical inspection of different locations where the organization operates to identify assets that might not appear on a leased asset registry

 - Having an attorney examine contracts to ensure nothing is missed

-#5: What are the Consequences of Missing an Embedded Lease?
+#5: What are the Consequences of Missing Embedded Leases?